Creating a bootable USB stick on macOS

 Warning: writing the images to USB drives in this guide will remove any data on the target drive.

-1 Format USB Drive
+Step 1: Format USB Drive

 To make sure you can see your USB drive in the UNetbootin utility, we recommend a format of the USB to MS-DOS (FAT).
 You can use spotlight to find and run Disk Utility.